tobspr/RenderPipeline-Tutorials/Basic-Example/README.md

 - A text editor / python ide of your choice

 In this tutorial we will cover how to create your first application using the render pipeline.
-This requires that you sucessfully installed the render pipeline as described in the previous tutorials.
+This requires that you successfully installed the render pipeline as described in the previous tutorials.

 ## Creating the application